 A coronavirus is a type of virus.
-As a group, coronaviruses are common across the world.
+As a group, coronaviruses are common across the world, with some causing the common cold.
 Typical symptoms of coronavirus include fever and a cough that may progress to a severe pneumonia causing shortness of breath and breathing difficulties.

 How is it spread?

 The virus spreads mainly between people who are in close contact with one another (within about 6 feet or 2 metres) through water droplets produced when an infected person coughs or sneezes.
 These droplets can land in the eyes, mouths or noses of people who are nearby or possibly be breathed into the lungs.